zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

 A listener on the controllers, ``Zend\Mvc\View\InjectViewModelListener``, will take a view model returned from a controller and inject it as a child of the root (layout) view model.
 By default, view models will capture to the "content" variable of the root view model.
-This means you can do the following in your layout view script.
+This means you can do the following in your layout view script:

 .. code-block:: php
    :linenos: